2018–19 Rhode Island Rams women's basketball team

-The 2018–19 Rhode Island Rams women's basketball team will represent the University of Rhode Island during the 2018–19 NCAA Division I women's basketball season.
+The 2018–19 Rhode Island Rams women's basketball team represented the University of Rhode Island during the 2018–19 NCAA Division I women's basketball season.
 The Rams were led by fifth year head coach Daynia La-Force.
-The Rams were members of the Atlantic 10 Conference and play their home games at the Ryan Center.
+The Rams were members of the Atlantic 10 Conference and played their home games at the Ryan Center.
 They finished the season 8–21, 3–13 in A-10 to finish in a tie for last place.
 They lost in the first round of the A-10 women's tournament to Duquesne.

 On March 12, Daynia La-Force was fired.
 She finished at Rhode Island with an 5-year record of 46–102.

 2018–19 media

 All Rams home games and most conference road games that aren't televised will be shown on the A-10 Digital Network.